Skip to content

 // v: {1, 3, 4, 5}

-std::remove does not actually delete elements—it moves all elements not equal to 2 to the front, then returns an iterator pointing to the "new logical end."
-The elements equal to 2 are squeezed to the back.
-Then erase truly removes the elements between the new end and the old end.
-The reason for this two-step approach is the STL design philosophy: "algorithms should not directly manipulate container interfaces." std::remove only knows about iterators; it does not know about vector's erase method.
+std::remove doesn't actually delete elements—it moves all elements not equal to 2 to the front, then returns an iterator pointing to the "new logical end."
+The elements equal to 2 are pushed to the back.
+Then erase removes everything from the new end to the old end.
+The reason for this two-step approach is the STL design philosophy: "algorithms should not directly operate on container interfaces." std::remove only knows about iterators; it doesn't know about vector's erase method.

-Starting from C++20, we can do it in a single line with std::erase: std::erase(v, 2);.
-If you are using a C++20-compatible compiler, this new syntax is highly recommended.
+Starting from C++20, we can do this in a single line with std::erase: std::erase(v, 2);.
+If you are using a compiler that supports C++20, the new syntax is strongly recommended.

 Understanding size and capacity

 vector has two easily confused concepts: size is the number of elements currently stored, while capacity is the number of elements the allocated memory can hold. capacity is always greater than or equal to size.
-When continued push_back operations cause size to approach capacity, the vector automatically reallocates—allocating a larger block of memory, moving all elements over, and freeing the old memory.
-Most standard library implementations double the capacity on each growth, so you will see capacity increase in a sequence like: 1, 2, 4, 8, 16, 32 ...
-Each reallocation involves a full memory allocation and copying/moving of all elements.
+When repeated push_back calls cause size to be about to exceed capacity, the vector automatically reallocates—allocating a larger block of memory, moving all elements over, and then freeing the old memory.
+Most standard library implementations double the capacity on each reallocation, so you will see capacity grow in this sequence: 1, 2, 4, 8, 16, 32 ...
+Each reallocation involves a full memory allocation and the copy/move of all elements.

-If you know roughly how many elements you will need in advance, use reserve to pre-allocate enough space and avoid the overhead of multiple reallocations:
+If you know roughly how many elements you will need in advance, using reserve to pre-allocate enough space can avoid the overhead of multiple reallocations:

 cpp